Jacobite Steam Train

 Route of the Jacobite Steam Train

-The Jacobite Steam Train runs along the West Highland Line in Scotland, covering the 84-mile round trip between Fort William and Mallaig.
-The journey is famed as being one of the World's greatest and offers a breathtaking vista of lochs, mountains and golden sands.
+First, let’s look at the route and why it is so special.
+The Jacobite Steam Train runs along part of the West Highland Line in Scotland, covering the 84-mile round trip between Fort William and Mallaig.
+The rail journey, famous as one of the World’s greatest, offers breathtaking views of lochs, mountains and golden sands.

-The Jacobite Steam Train route begins in Fort William, a town known for its proximity to Ben Nevis, the UK’s highest peak.
+The Jacobite Steam Train route begins in Fort William, a town in the shadow of Ben Nevis, the UK’s highest peak.
 As the train departs, passengers are treated to views of Loch Eil and the striking scenery of the Scottish Highlands.

 Journey’s end - Mallaig